kodaline/home-planner/README.md

 * Set a virtual tour visitor to allow the user with using w-a-s-d to go and look around as if he/she is in the scene;
 * Improve shaders to make realistic rendering;
 * Introduce shadows (even simple ones).
+* Add functionality with both Phong and Gouraud shading (by switching in between them).